mcmarius/inlp/02_data_preprocessing/README.md

-# Module 02: Data Preprocessing
+# Lesson 02: Data Preprocessing

-This module focuses on cleaning, normalizing, and structuring the raw data collected in [Module 01](../01_data_collection) for downstream NLP tasks.
+This lesson focuses on cleaning, normalizing, and structuring the raw data collected in [Lesson 01](../01_data_collection) for downstream NLP tasks.

 ## Objectives

 1.  **Text Cleaning**:
-    *   Remove residual HTML tags/noise (not actually needed for this dataset, but see the TODOs in the previous module).
+    *   Remove residual HTML tags/noise (not actually needed for this dataset, but see the TODOs in the previous lesson).
     *   Handle special characters and whitespace.
     *   Normalize Romanian diacritics (e.g., ensuring consistent use of `ș` and `ț` instead of `ş` and `ţ`).
 2.  **Date Normalization**: